 Luscious and nutty, this easy peanut noodle dish incorporates favorite Asian flavors.
 Substitute veggies other than the ones suggested in the recipes — you can vary this each time you make it, according to what’s in season or what’s in the refrigerator.
 You can even substitute cashew butter or almond butter for the peanut butter. […]

 Inspired by a favorite vegetarian Chinese restaurant dish, this stew is enhanced with protein-packed seitan.
 Made from cooked wheat gluten, seitan is available in most natural food stores.
 Gluten-free?
 Substitute an equivalent amount of tofu for the seitan.
 For an everyday meal, serve with Tri-Color Coleslaw.
 To make it a feast, add Scallion Pancakes or simply […]

 Gremolata is a mess of chopped herbs, lemon zest, olive oil, breadcrumbs or nuts, with a nubbly texture somewhere between a relish and sauce.
 Here it’s tossed with nutrient-rich kale, celery and whole wheat angel hair for a summer dish bright with flavor, color and crunch.
 Recipe and photo by Ellen Kanner.

 Maca, a root that belongs to the radish family, is most commonly available in powder form.
-Grown in the mountains of Peru.
-Sometimes called “Peruvian ginseng,” maca’s benefits have been long valued, and now have been rediscovered as a supplement and ingredient.
-Maca comes in pill, liquid and powder form.
+Grown in the mountains of Peru, it has been called “Peruvian ginseng.”
+Maca’s benefits have been long valued, and has recently been popularized as a supplement and food ingredient.

 This quick and nourishing year-round pasta recipe calls for chard, kale, or spinach, but you can use a combination or even substitute broccoli rabe or mustard greens.
 My personal favorite in this dish is chard, as it’s so good in the Italian-style trio of pasta with greens and legumes.
 Just add a colorful salad and […]